edwardsrivas/Multi-Site-Enterprise-Network-Design-with-Subnetting-and-Centralized-DHCP/README.md

 <img width="720" height="104" alt="image" src="https://github.com/user-attachments/assets/d2683d52-d4b1-47a9-81f1-4b7ab33564b0" />

+By carefully designing the subnets, this lab illustrates the importance of structured IP planning in enterprise networks and how it supports scalability and manageability.

 **🛣️ Routing Implementation (Static Routing)**

-Static routing was intentionally chosen instead of a dynamic routing protocol to:
+After subnetting, static routes are configured on all routers to allow inter-site communication:

-- Demonstrate understanding of packet forwarding logic
+- Demonstrates understanding of packet forwarding logic

-- Maintain full control over routing paths
+- Maintains full control over routing paths

-- Reinforce foundational routing concepts
+- Reinforces foundational routing concepts

-Each router was configured with static routes to all remote LAN networks, ensuring full inter-site communication.

 Routers do not rely on default routes — each network is explicitly defined.